 BlackSky Technology Inc. ("BlackSky" or the "Company"), headquartered in Herndon, Virginia, is a leading provider of real-time geospatial intelligence.
 The Company owns and operates one of the industry's leading high-performance low earth orbit ("LEO") small satellite constellations.
 The constellation is optimized to cost-efficiently capture imagery at high revisit rates where and when customers need it.
-BlackSky's Spectra AI software platform processes millions of observations a day from our proprietary satellite constellation and from multiple external data sources including imaging, radar and radio frequency satellites, environmental sensors, asset tracking sensors, Internet of Things ("IoT") connected devices, internet-enabled narrative sources, and a variety of geotemporal data feeds.
-Spectra AI employs advanced, proprietary artificial intelligence ("AI") and machine learning ("ML") techniques to process, analyze, and transform these data feeds into alerts, information, and insights.
-Customers can access Spectra AI's data and analytics through easy-to-use web services or through platform application programming interfaces.
+The BlackSky Spectra software platform processes millions of observations a day from our proprietary satellite constellation and from multiple external data sources including imaging, radar and radio frequency satellites, environmental sensors, asset tracking sensors, Internet of Things ("IoT") connected devices, internet-enabled narrative sources, and a variety of geotemporal data feeds.
+Blacksky Spectra employs advanced, proprietary artificial intelligence ("AI") and machine learning ("ML") techniques to process, analyze, and transform these data feeds into alerts, information, and insights.
+Customers can access Blacksky Spectra's data and analytics through easy-to-use web services or through platform application programming interfaces.